 The Program of Liberal Studies coordinates the events which are centered on seminars that explore the week's theme.

-THE FIFTEENTH ANNUAL
+THE SIXTEENTH ANNUAL

 PLS/GP SUMMER SYMPOSIUM